karltm/imldiff/README.md

 SHAP values explain specific instances, but can be aggregated or their entire distribution visualized.
 I'll use them to:

-- Explain the importance of the features for the observed differences, by aggregating them (TODO see figure 1) or plotting the distribution in a scatter plot
+- Explain the importance of the features for the observed differences, by aggregating them or plotting the distribution in a scatter plot
 - Explain the marginal effect of a feature for the observed differences using SHAP dependence plots, similar to the partial dependence plots proposed by Friedman (Friedman, Jerome H. "Greedy function approximation: a gradient boosting machine." _Annals of statistics_ (2001): 1189-1232.)
 - Cluster instances with similar SHAP values